ParemTech-Inc/aioptdevices/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 ### As a Command Line Tool
-Make sure to setup and activate the venv or install the package globally before trying to use it, refer to [Manual setup step 2](#manual-setup).
+Make sure to set up and activate the venv or install the package globally before trying to use it, refer to [Manual setup step 2](#manual-setup).
 If you installed the package from PyPi, you can go straight to [Command usage](#command-usage).

 #### Command usage